damasceno-dev/MarkdownPreviewer/readme.md

 It has his owm markdown parser, made using regex to match the expression the user intend to parse.
 Check the original text entered for examples of what is possible to do.

+index.html => has the latest updated code and with the test suits and with all tests passing. index_original.html => originaly, the tests were not all passing, and a major change was needed in the code. index_original works identically as index, but does not passes all tests.

 # Rules for lists
 > number of whitespaces before hyphen character "-"
 0 or 1 => level 1:    |-aweawe    or |  -aweae